mbrio/backbone.suggestions/README.md

         * `dataType` = The type of data that you're expecting back from the server.
           (default: 'json')
+    * `valueField` = The property of the JSON data that represents the textual value of the data object.
+      (default: 'value')
     * `timeout` = Waiting period before asking for a suggestion.
       (default: 500)
     * `expiresIn` = The expiration duration of cached results.